tambo-ai/strudellm/README.md

 Make music with AI.
 Just describe what you want to hear.

-Built by the [Tambo](https://tambo.co) team to show what's possible when you give an AI agent control of a live coding music engine.
+Built by the [Tambo](https://tambo.co) team to show what's possible when you give an AI agent control of a live coding music engine using Strudel.

 ## Try it